faster-cpython/ideas/3.13/engine.md

 #### JIT compiler

-To tranfer control between executors, we make a jump, implemented as an indirect tail-call in the generated stencil.
+To transfer control between executors, we make a jump, implemented as an indirect tail-call in the generated stencil.